Influencing U.S. Government Policy

 Amazon Rainforest, Brazil

-WWF supports policies to halt and reverse the destruction of forests and critical landscapes, which is intricately connected to some of the most pressing problems we face: climate change, biodiversity loss, wildfires, corruption and weak governance.
-WWF advocates to mobilize large-scale public and private funding for the conservation, management, and restoration of critical ecosystems, such as the Amazon, including through debt-for-nature swaps under the innovative Tropical Forest and Coral Reef Conservation Act, as well as policies to tackle the illegal and unsustainable production of key commodities that drive significant forest, grassland and habitat loss globally.
-Such policies include the bipartisan FOREST Act to halt imports of agricultural products linked to illegal deforestation and associated abuses and the full enforcement of the Lacey Act Amendments of 2008, the landmark law that made the U.S. the first country to ban trafficking of products containing illegally sourced wood.
+Forest conservation is intricately connected to some of the most pressing problems we face: climate change, species loss, wildfires, corruption, and weak governance.
+WWF advocates to mobilize resources for the conservation, management, and restoration of critical ecosystems such as the Amazon and Congo Basin, including through projects supported by the US government as well as debt-for-nature swaps under the innovative Tropical Forest and Coral Reef Conservation Act.
+WWF further supports policies to tackle the illegal and unsustainable production of agricultural commodities that drive forest, grassland, and habitat loss globally.
 Additionally, WWF works to create and implement effective safeguards for the development of linear infrastructure – particularly roads, railways, and power lines – that protect people and nature from harm.

 Irrigation Sprinkler Spraying Water on Farm Field

-Healthy ecosystems are foundational to both food and water security.
-But unsustainable agricultural practices are a major driver of nature loss.
-And the overexploitation of freshwater resources is undermining human wellbeing and the health of critical ecosystems.
-Meanwhile, roughly 40 percent of the U.S. food supply is wasted every year.
-That's why WWF is a founding supporter of the Zero Food Waste Coalition and advocates for policies that reduce waste, such as the NO TIME TO Waste Act, Zero Food Waste Act, and the Food Date Labeling Act.
-WWF urges Congress to pass a Farm Bill incorporating funding and policy recommendations that would invest in American farmers, ranchers and forest-owners to conserve critical habitats such as native grasslands in the Northern Great Plains and build a more resilient food system.
+Healthy ecosystems are foundational to food and water security.
+But unsustainable agricultural practices and overexploited freshwater resources are major drivers of nature loss, undermining human wellbeing and the health of critical ecosystems.
+WWF works in partnership with government and the private sector to reverse these declines, including steps to halt the 40 percent of the US food supply that is wasted every year.
+WWF urges Congress to pass a long-overdue new Farm Bill incorporating funding and policy recommendations that would invest in American farmers, ranchers, and forest-owners to conserve critical habitats such as native grasslands in the Northern Great Plains and build a more resilient food system.
+The last iteration of the Farm Bill in 2018 included funding for conservation programs that help US producers keep natural habitats intact with the support of nearly 200,000 activists.

 An ice lagoon is seen on a melting glacier in, Jokulsarlon, Iceland